-Jonelle Streed enters her fifth season as an assistant coach for Western Carolina University.
+Jonelle Streed enters her sixth season as an assistant coach for Western Carolina University.
 She is the recruiting coordinator for the Catamounts, will work with guard development, serve as academic and compliance liaison and assist in scouting reports.

 Streed comes to Catamount basketball after spending one season at Miami University where her coaching responsibilities included working with the forwards, assisting with recruiting and coordinating team travel.